saahil-mehta/urltopdf/README.md

     Parameters:
-    urls (list): A list of HTML URLs to be converted to PDFs. destination (str): The subfolder within GCP-KnowledgeBase where PDFs will be saved.
+    urls (list): A list of HTML URLs to be converted to PDFs. destination (str): The subfolder within webpage-KnowledgeBase where PDFs will be saved.

     Returns:
     None